-3. Dip a cotton swab in the solution and dab onto the test area.
+3. Dip a cotton swab in the solution and dab it onto the test area.

-4. Blot area with a white paper towel.
+4. Blot the area with a white paper towel.
 If color comes off onto the white paper towel, the fabric will bleed dye.
-If the color of the test area has changed - become lighter - the dye will bleed.
+If the color of the test area has changed or become lighter the dye will bleed.

 5. If you have a garment with different colors (strips, color-blocks, graphic print), test each colored area separately.

-Just because a garment doesn't bleed much the first washing, it may happen the second time through the laundry.
+Just because a garment doesn't bleed much the first time it is washed, it may happen the second time through the laundry.
 Some manufacturers apply finishes to protect fabric surfaces.
 As they are worn away by abrasion or washing, the dyes can "turn loose" and that's not good.

 I Didn't Test and Now I Have a Disaster.